 What’s not to like about online gaming?
 While it’s easy to think of it as a means of fun, recreation, and even social interaction, it’s also a big money maker ‒ both for the companies that develop and own the games and for the most successful players.
-And the business of online gaming shows no signs of slowing down, as technology continues to improve and the coronavirus outbreak continues to impact the role the internet plays in our lives.
+And online gaming business shows no signs of slowing down, as technology continues to improve and the coronavirus outbreak continues to impact the internet's role in our lives.

 But while online gaming and the dark web may seem like a natural match, they also make for a dangerous combination.
 The monetization of online gaming makes it a field ripe for fraud and cybercrime, and we can see that underground forums often play a critical role in the cybercrime ecosystem.

-For anyone interested in cybersecurity or online gaming trends, that reality makes it especially important to understand the insights that underground forums can provide as to gaming-related fraud and its perpetrators.
-And, given that the field of online gaming has seen remarkable growth since the start of the COVID-19 pandemic, now is an especially critical time to glean as much insight as we can from these forums.
+For anyone interested in cybersecurity or online gaming trends, that reality makes it especially important to understand the insights underground forums can provide regarding gaming-related fraud and its perpetrators.
+And, given that online gaming has seen remarkable growth since the start of the COVID-19 pandemic, now is an especially critical time to glean as much insight as possible from these forums.

 With that in mind, we at Cybersixgill recently published our latest threat report: Overview of Dark Web Threat Against the Gaming Industry.
-In it, we explore some of the key findings that came out of our large-scale analysis of underground forums’ mentions of online gaming.
-In addition to showing and explaining why cybercrime is such a threat to the world of gaming, our report explores recent trends showing how this threat is evolving in the era of the coronavirus.
+In it, we explore key findings from our large-scale analysis of underground forums’ mentions of online gaming.
+In addition to showing and explaining why cybercrime is such a threat to the gaming world, our report explores recent trends showing how this threat is evolving in the era of the coronavirus.

 What’s the harm?

-- Some threat actors sell cracked (pirated) games, giving prospective players a way to play paid games without actually paying their producers.
+Some threat actors sell cracked (pirated) games, allowing prospective players to play paid games without actually paying their producers.

-- Some gamers create their own accounts, use them to advance to a game’s upper levels, and then sell access to these accounts.
-This can hurt the game owners by distorting the structure of a game, and it often violates games’ terms of service.
+Some gamers create their own accounts, use them to advance to a game’s upper levels, and then sell access to these accounts.
+This can hurt the game owners by distorting the structure of a game, and it often violates the game’s terms of service.

-- Some individuals offer hacking tools on the dark web, helping other users to carry out their own gaming-related fraud.
+Some individuals offer hacking tools on the dark web, helping other users commit gaming-related fraud.

-- Some threat actors offer tools for generating gift cards resembling those issued by legitimate game owners.
-This can enable other individuals to illegitimately claim freebies, depriving the game owners of some of the profits they have earned.
+Some threat actors offer tools for generating gift cards resembling those issued by legitimate game owners.
+This can enable other individuals to claim freebies illegally, depriving the game owners of some of the profits they have earned.

-- Some individuals sell cheats to online games via the dark web ‒ either instructions on how to cheat or software that can automatically cheat on the user’s behalf.
+Some individuals sell cheats to online games via the dark web ‒ either instruction on cheating or software that can automatically cheat on the user’s behalf.
 Not only do these cheats compromise the integrity of a game (which in turn threatens to push users away), but they can effectively take money from qualified competitors by compromising the fairness of tournaments.

-In general, we often see that when a particular industry becomes more prominent or profitable, it also becomes a more common topic of conversation on the dark web’s underground forums.
+Generally, we often see that when a particular industry becomes more prominent or profitable, it becomes a more common topic of conversation on the dark web’s underground forums.
 That makes it unsurprising that there are so many mentions of online gaming on these forums.

 In other words, just like online gaming has become far more than simply a popular pastime, the activity that we see on the dark web shows that gaming-related fraud has become a major threat risking real-world consequences.